nathanlane/industrialpolicyclass/README.md

 - __Block 4:__ Network externalities, linkages, and clusters.

 The contents of these blocks may change slightly, as this is a new class.
-So please keep an eye on the "living" syllabus on this page.
-I will try to update you on substantive changes as they arise.
+So keep an eye on this live syllabus.
+I will announce substantive changes as they arise.

 *********